DanielWeber-Sec/grc-security-portfolio/README.md

 This portfolio represents a governance-focused approach to information security.

-The focus is not on tools, but on structure, prioritization, and decision-making.
+The focus is not on tools, but on:

+- Structure
+- Prioritization
+- Decision-making
+- Real-world execution

 ---